omkarcloud/botasaurus-requests/README.md

 # Botasaurus Requests

-botasaurus-requests is a fork of the [hrequests](https://github.com/daijro/hrequests) library with the playwright dependencies removed.
+botasaurus-requests is a fork of the [hrequests](https://github.com/daijro/hrequests) library, featuring the following updates:

+- Removal of the playwright dependencies, to make it more lightweight.
+- Bug fixes to ensure smooth execution on Windows, eliminating runtime errors.
+- Addition of the Google Referer header in the get method to make requests more humane.

 ## Installation